 7. Uninstall Recently Installed Application

-Many users have reported facing this issue after installing some third-party application on their PC.
+Many users have reported facing this issue after installing some third-party applications on their PCs.
 If you encounter a blue screen on Windows 11 after installing a third-party application, then you can try uninstalling it and check if you still face the issue or not.

 - Press Windows + I key combo and this will open the Settings app.